qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Vector layer in input
+  Vector layer in input.

 ``Rotation (degrees clockwise)`` [number]
-  Angle of the rotation in degrees
+  Angle of the rotation in degrees.

   Default: *0.0*